D-Jerome/P8-ToDoList/README.md

 ### Run the application

-Launch the Apache/Php runtime environment by using :
+Launch symfony server by using :

 ```shell
 symfony server:start